ballerina-platform/module-ballerina-cache/docs/spec/spec.md

     * 3.8 [capacity](#3.8-capacity)

 ## 1. Overview
-This specification elaborates on the eviction and functionalities available in the Cache library.
+This specification elaborates functionalities available in the Cache library.

 This library is based on the [Least Recently Used (LRU)](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) algorithm and can be initialized by configuring the following properties: